marineks/42_Containers/README.md

 > The std::stack class is a container adaptor that gives the programmer the functionality of a stack - specifically, a LIFO (last-in, first-out) data structure.
 > The class template acts as a wrapper to the underlying container - only a specific set of functions is provided.
 The stack pushes and pops the element from the back of the underlying container, known as the top of the stack.

+Page 507 of the ISO Norm (23.2.3.3 Template class stack)

 #### (2) Some additional iterators and functions